 Behavioral/Non-Academic Grievances Reporting Violations of the Code

-Any student, faculty or staff member, or visitor to the college may make a report to the Chief Student Affairs Officer (CSAO) (Dr. Dale Buckles: 270-706-8431, 100A RPC email@example.com) of suspected violations of the Code of Student Conduct.
+Any student, faculty or staff member, or visitor to the college may make a report to the Chief Student Officer (CSO) (Dr. Corina Langford: 270-706-8444, 100A RPC, email@example.com) of suspected violations of the Code of Student Conduct.
 A written complaint is not required, but is preferred.
 Those making reports are generally expected to participate in proceedings related to the report and to provide information during the process.